Personal Income Tax

 a.
 Resident:

-PIT= 5 million x 5%+ 5 million x 10% + 2,8 million x 15%= 1,17 million VND
+PIT = 5 million x 5% + 5 million x 10% + 2.8 million x 15% = 1.17 million VND.

-If he or she does not have any dependant, PIT = 5 million * 5%+ 5 million * 10% + 8 million * 15% + 2 million * 20% = 2.35 million VND
+If they have no dependents, the PIT = 5 million x 5% + 5 million x 10% + 8 million x 15% + 2 million x 20% = 2.35 million VND.

 b.
 Non-Resident: